MiriamHu/ActiveBoundary/README.md

 ### Running the code
 The code is compatible only with both Python2.7 (`python`).
+Code is coming soon!

 --------------------------------------

-Please contact me (huijsermiriam@gmail.com) if you have any questions!
+Please do not hesitate to contact me (huijsermiriam@gmail.com) if you have any questions.